learn-co-curriculum/dsc-k-nearest-neighbors-lab/README.md

 ## Introduction

-In this lesson, we'll build a simple version of a **_K-Nearest Neigbors Classifier_** from scratch, and train it to make predictions on a dataset!
+In this lesson, you'll build a simple version of a **_K-Nearest Neigbors Classifier_** from scratch, and train it to make predictions on a dataset!

 ## Objectives